Travel in Austria

 Majolikahaus (Majolica House)

 As you walk along the market, look to the left side of the street (the side called Linke Wienzeile) and look for houses number 38, 40, and 42.
-These houses were designed by the architect Otto Wagner.
-House number 40 is particularly impressive and is uniquely decorated with colorful ceramic tiles.
+The architect Otto Wagner designed these houses.
+House number 40 looks particularly impressive and displays unique decoration with colorful ceramic tiles.

 Fillgraderstiege Staircase